 In many parts of the world, radio is the only game in town

-The reach of radio remains expansive.
+The reach of radio remains expansive in the developed and developing world.
 It transcends national boundaries, defies censorship, and helps to increase literacy.
 It is a social force and a unifier.
-For many, radio is a necessity.
+For many, it is a necessity.

-In the US, in 2017/2018, some estimates say 93-percent of Americans listen to AM/FM radio, a greater percentage than those for whom TV or the Internet is the go to.
+Again, we’re incredibly lucky in North America to have the broadband penetration we do.
+Some estimates peg the percentage of the global population with Internet access in the mid 50-percent range – with roughly 80-percent of those being in the developed world.
+Put another way, the Internet is only an option for roughly 20-percent of the world’s population.
+Conversely, as of June 2018, UNESCO estimated that approximately 75-percent of households in developing countries have access to a radio.
+In the US, in 2017/2018, some estimates says 93-percent of Americans still listen to AM/FM radio, a greater percentage than those for whom TV or the Internet is the go to.
 In Canada, in 2018, radio is estimated to reach roughly 25.7 million people (out of a total estimated at 37.06 million).

 There’s a reason those little crank charged AM/FM radios are recommended for a survival kit – whether the crisis is a power outage or the zombie apocalypse – they’re portable, powerful and consistently reliable.

 And radio is free, available anywhere and provides a massive variety of curated and readily accessible content.
 It’s exceedingly rare for a new technology to completely and irrevocably replace another.
 We may listen to radio differently.
 We may have options we didn’t have before.
 But we’re still tuning in.